ksharlandjiev/Splyt-challange/README.md

 Splyt challenge
 ========

-Each sub folder contains it's own Readme file.
+Each task is located in its own folder and has it's own README.md file.